PyTweet/PyTweet/README.md

 # Return the tweet's text, id, and the author's username.
 ```

-You can check in `example` dir for more example code.
+You can check in `examples` directory for more example code.

 # Links